perryOnCrack/perryoncrack.github.io/projects.md

     This was my attempt to write a script to unpack this game's *.pak file using Python.

     It works well enough but it was my earlier project so part of the code made me cringe a little bit.

+---

+## On Pause Projects

+- ### poc's Toolbox

+    An multi-tool Android app with multiple small functions that can be easily accessed.